Skip to main content

 The Republican Autopsy Report Revisited: 5 Ways The GOP Got Worse In 2013

-With the year coming to a close, we decided to see how the GOP’s “bold” and “radical” autopsy report [PDF] was fairing.
+With the year coming to a close, we decided to see how the GOP’s “bold(link is external)” and “radical(link is external)” autopsy report [PDF(link is external)] was fairing.

 But if the actions taken this year by Republican leaders are any clue, it looks like Republicans either ignored or outright rejected even the superficial recommendations made in the GOP’s plan to revive the party: